Justice-Eternal/justice-eternal.github.io/README.md

 ## License

-AFNetworking is released under the MIT license.
+Justice_Eternal is released under the MIT license.
 See LICENSE for details.